-Developing a collaborative analysis of findings (1.3.53)
+Developing a Collaborative Analysis of Findings (1.3.53)

-To identify a school's needs, school leaders use a collaborative analysis of findings a great deal as part of the needs assessment
+To identify a school's needs, school leaders use a collaborative analysis of findings a great deal as part of the needs assessment.

-- A needs assessment (NA) is a point-in-time snapshot that may be comprehensive or segmented. - A comprehensive NA assesses all aspects of the school and its context. - A comprehensive NAs provides information about: - · organizational direction, including goals and strategies; - · systematic functions; and - long-range plans. - A segmented NA assesses only one or a few aspects of the school and its context. - A segmented NA provides information about: - improvements to targeted functions or aspects of the school; - · incremental change; and - short-cycle plans (typically less than a year). - Revisit and update the NA regularly to ensure its alignment with the school improvement plan and check for progress against the original findings.
+- Use a needs assessment as a point-in-time snapshot that may be comprehensive or segmented. - Consider using a comprehensive needs assessment to examine all aspects of the school and its context.
+A comprehensive needs assessment provides information about organizational direction, including goals and strategies; systematic functions; and long-range plans. - Consider using a segmented needs assessment to examine only one or a few aspects of the school and its context.
+A segmented needs assessment provides information about improvements to targeted functions or aspects of the school; incremental change; and short-term plans (typically less than a year). - Revisit and update the needs assessment regularly to ensure its alignment with the school improvement plan and to check for progress against the original findings.